nodejs/node/doc/api/assert.md

     assert(err instanceof Error);
     assert(/value/.test(err));
     // Returning anything from validation functions besides `true` is not
     // recommended.
-Doing so results in the caught error being thrown again.
+By doing that it's not clear what part of the validation
-    // That is usually not the desired outcome.
-Throw an error about the
+    // failed.
+Instead, throw an error about the specific validation that failed
-    // specific validation that failed instead (as done in this example). return true;
+    // (as done in this example) and add as much helpful debugging information
+    // to that error as possible.
+    return true;
   },
   'unexpected error'